- About JCC Menu

 A disability is defined by the Americans with Disabilities Act as "any mental or physical condition that substantially limits an individual's ability to perform one or more major life activities."

-You must initiate a request for eligibility review by contacting the LSC and following the stated College policies and procedures when requesting access to reasonable accommodations.
+You must initiate a request for eligibility review by contacting the Accommodative and Accessibility Services office and following the stated College policies and procedures when requesting access to reasonable accommodations.
 It is strongly recommended that you contact us well in advance of classes.
 Accommodations for placement testing cannot be provided until eligibility has been determined.

-Students with disabilities are ensured that written records will be kept confidential and made available only to those with a legitimate interest in them.
-The Family Educational Rights and Privacy Act (FERPA) of 1974 protect the confidentiality of student medical and disability records.
-Once submitted, disability-related information becomes the property of Jefferson Community College and is kept in separate files with access limited to appropriate personnel.
-FERPA protects a student's record from being shared (without the student's permission) with faculty, administrators, other students, the press, or anyone without a legitimate reason for seeing the record.
+Students with disabilities are ensured that written records will be kept confidential and made available only to the Disability Specialist.
+The Family Educational Rights and Privacy Act (FERPA) of 1974 and the Health Insurance Portability and Accountability Act of 1996 (HIPAA) protect the confidentiality of student medical and disability records.
+Once submitted, disability-related information becomes the property of Jefferson Community College and is kept in separate files with access limited to the Disability Specialist.
+FERPA protects a student's record from being shared (without the student's permission) with faculty, administrators, other students, the press, or anyone without a legitimate (educational) reason for seeing the record.
+If consent is given by the student, only the diagnosis will be shared, not the documentation.

-In order for parents or legal guardians to speak with the Accommodative Specialist regarding any information on the student (grades, services, attendance, etc.); the student must complete a release of information form.
+In order for parents or legal guardians to speak with the Disability Specialist regarding any information on the student (grades, services, attendance, etc.); the student must complete a release of information form.

 Disability records do not follow the student upon transfer to another college or university and are not shared with employers.
-Students may request access to their documentation on file by notifying the LSC in writing using the REQUEST FOR RELEASE OF DOCUMENTATION.
+Students may request access to their documentation on file by notifying the first floor Collaborative Learning Center office in writing using the REQUEST FOR RELEASE OF DOCUMENTATION.
 Copies of documentation will be available within 2 business days of receipt of the request.

 - Comparison of HS vs. College Laws